kenatiod/MUT/Understanding Machine Understanding.md

 #### F.1.iv -- Perception and Embodiment

 A key aspect of human-level understanding is the ability to perceive and make sense of the world through an embodied form - integrating multimodal sensory inputs, grounding concepts in physical experiences, and dynamically coupling perception with action and environmental interaction.
-As such, the MUT must go beyond evaluating an AI's capabilities on disembodied tasks and probe its skills in embodied perception, reasoning and behavior.
+As such, the MUTT must go beyond evaluating an AI's capabilities on disembodied tasks and probe its skills in embodied perception, reasoning and behavior.

 However, evaluating embodied intelligence presents significant challenges in terms of complexity and required infrastructure, as highlighted in the literature.
 Some key considerations from the sources:

 1. Levels of embodiment (Sources 1, 4, 9)
     There exists a spectrum of embodiment levels, from basic sensorimotor integration to open-ended navigation and social interaction in the real world.
-The MUT may need a hierarchy of evaluations increasing in naturalistic complexity.
+The MUTT may need a hierarchy of evaluations increasing in naturalistic complexity.
 2. Simulation vs physical world (Sources 6, 12, 13)
     While simulated environments allow more controlled testing, evaluating true embodied understanding may require grounding in real-world physics and perception.
 A practical approach could involve simulation-to-reality transfer tests.
 3. Multimodal perception (Sources 5, 6, 13)
-    Human embodied cognition integrates inputs across vision, audition, proprioception, etc. The MUT should assess abilities in fusing and reasoning over multimodal data streams.
+    Human embodied cognition integrates inputs across vision, audition, proprioception, etc. The MUTT should assess abilities in fusing and reasoning over multimodal data streams.
 4. Ecological validity (Sources 5, 16, 18)
-    Drawing insights from animal cognition research, the MUT's embodied evaluations should strive for naturalistic, ecologically-relevant scenarios and environments.
+    Drawing insights from animal cognition research, the MUTT's embodied evaluations should strive for naturalistic, ecologically-relevant scenarios and environments.
 5. Grounding meaning through interaction (Sources 10, 13, 14)
-    The MUT should go beyond just perceiving to also test whether the AI grounds conceptual understanding through embodied actions and dynamic environment coupling.
+    The MUTT should go beyond just perceiving to also test whether the AI grounds conceptual understanding through embodied actions and dynamic environment coupling.

-With these perspectives in mind, the embodied perception and reasoning component of the MUT could involve evaluations such as:
+With these perspectives in mind, the embodied perception and reasoning component of the MUTT could involve evaluations such as:

 i.
 Basic sensorimotor control
 Assess skills like robotic arm/gripper control, navigation in simple environments/mazes with multimodal feedback.